Custom models

-Custom models provide users the ability to run arbitrary modeling code in an environment defined by the user.
+Custom models provide the ability to run arbitrary modeling code in a user-defined environment.

-Execution Environment defines the runtime environment for custom models.
-Execution Environment Version is a revision of Execution Environment with an actual runtime definition.
-Please refer to DataRobot User Models (https://github.com/datarobot/datarobot-user-models) for sample environments.
+The execution environment defines the runtime environment for custom models.
+Execution environment version is a revision of execution environment with an actual runtime definition.
+Refer to DataRobot User Models repository for sample environments.

 import datarobot as dr